spattk/gatsby-starter-delog/_data/blog/2021-12-25-the-string-in-java-that-led-to-tle-in-burst-ballons-dp.md

 template: BlogPost
 path: /string-java-tle-burst-balloon
 date: 2021-12-25T01:52:56.768Z
-title: The "String" in Java that led to TLE in Burst Balloons DP
+title: The "String+HashMap" in Java that led to TLE in Burst Balloons DP
 ---
-Burst Ballons is a very famous Leetcode hard dynamic programming (DP) problem.
+Burst Balloons is a very famous Leetcode hard dynamic programming (DP) problem.

-It's kind of tricky but once you have understood how the classical patterns of Matrix Chain Multiplication variant works, it won't be that hard as it looks like.
+It's kind of tricky but once you have understood how the classical patterns of Matrix Chain Multiplication variant work, it won't be that hard as it looks like.

 So, coming back to the whole point of this post.
 This post doesn't tell you how to solve or an intuition behind it.
 It is generally a slight variation in the memoized version of the DP that blew my mind.